" In the Footsteps of Lama Serlingpa and Lama Atisha " through Java and Sumatra ~

-JULY 31 - AUGUST 15 2026 ~ In collaboration with Ekno Tours and Travel
+Led by GESHE TENZIN ZOPA, JULY 31 - AUGUST 15, 2026, In collaboration with Ekno Tours and Travel

-This Pilgrimage offers an introduction to and invites your generosity as a CTCT Compassion in Action fundraiser in support of The 80ft World Peace Stupa Project, Rachen Nunnery, Tsum Valley, Nepal
+This Pilgrimage is a CTCT Compassion in Action fundraiser that offers an introduction to and invites your generosity in support of the 80ft World Peace Stupa Project, Rachen Nunnery, Tsum Valley, Nepal

 The LIFE OF ATISHA ~ recommended reading ~ A LAMP FOR THE PATH TO ENLIGHTENMENT